Mode jumping MCMC for Bayesian variable selection in GLMM: Mode jumping Markov chain Monte Carlo

 \subsection{Parallelization and tuning parameters of the search}

-With large number of potential explanatory variables it is important to be able to utilize multiple cores and GPUs of either local machines or clusters in parallel to get the model selection results reasonably fast.
+With large number of potential explanatory variables it is important to be able to utilize multiple cores and GPUs of either local machines or clusters in parallel.
 General principles of utilizing multiple cores in local optimization are provided in~\citet{multcpuopt}.
-To put it short, at every step of the optimization one can simultaneously draw several proposals with respect to a certain transition kernel during the optimization procedure and then sequentially calculate the transition probabilities as the proposed models are evaluated by the corresponding CPUs, GPUs or clusters in the order they are returned.
-In those iterations of MJMCMC where no mode jumps are performed, we are utilizing multiple cores by means of addressing multiple try MCMC to explore the solutions around the current mode.
-The parallelization strategies are described in detail in appendix~\ref{B} of the paper.
+At every step of the local optimization within the large jump steps we allow to simultaneously draw several proposals with respect to a certain transition kernel during the optimization procedure and then sequentially calculate the transition probabilities as the proposed models are evaluated by the corresponding CPUs, GPUs or clusters in the order they are returned.
+In those iterations where no large jumps are performed, we are utilizing multiple cores by means of addressing multiple try MCMC to explore the solutions around the current mode.
+The parallelization strategies are described in detail in~\ref{B}.

 In practice, tuning parameters of the local optimization routines such as the choice of the neighborhood, generation of proposals within it, the cooling schedule for \textit{simulated annealing} \citep{Michiels2005optim} or number of steps in greedy optimization also become crucially important and it yet remains unclear whether we can optimally tune them before or during the search.
-Tuning the probabilities of addressing different local optimizers and different proposals in the mixture can be beneficial.
-Such tuning is a sophisticated mathematical problem, which we are not trying to resolve optimally within this article, however we suggest a simple practical idea for obtaining reasonable solutions.
+Mixing of proposals from Table~\ref{proposals} and of optimizers is also possible.
+Tuning the probabilities of addressing these different options can be beneficial.
+Such tuning is a sophisticated mathematical problem, which we are not trying to resolve optimally within this paper, however we suggest a simple practical idea for obtaining reasonable solutions.
 Within the BAS algorithm, an important feature was to utilize the marginal inclusion probabilities of different covariates.
 We have introduced this in our algorithms as well by allowing insertion of estimates of the $\rho_i$'s in proposals given in Table~\ref{proposals} based on some burn-in period.
-These proposals do however have to be combined with other proposals in order to obtain irreducibility.
+They then correspond to the marginal inclusion probabilities after burn-in shifted with some small $\epsilon$ from 0 and 1 if necessary in order to guarantee irreducibility.
+Additional literature review on search parameter tuning can be found in \citet{GangLuo}.